 Lives & works in Sheffield, MA

-In 1980 I was attacked by a dog, and lost the use of my right hand for more than a year.
-After micro surgery to reconstruct my severed nerves I was able to recover.
+In 1980 I was attacked by a dog.
+My right hand and wrist were bitten through and paralyzed.
+After micro surgery to reconstruct my severed nerves I was able to recover and eventually to paint.
 There were, however, limitations in that I could no longer do the small scale, tightly controlled still lifes of lace and fishbowls set in landscapes.
-I was able to control the brush and paint on a much larger and more aggressive scale.
-What had inspired me changed.
+I could, however, control larger brushes, and paint on a much larger and more aggressive scale.
+What had inspired me also changed.
 I was now able to paint life sized humans in fantastic landscapes.
-I dressed up my actor friends in costumes and put them in various environments with animals and weather.
+I took some of the landscapes from the dioramas at the Museum of Natural History.